 Another thing that Stella recommends is using sugar for pie weights instead of beans or other weights.
 Why sugar?
 Because of its small granular size, sugar distributes the weight more evenly against the sides of the crust.

-You can also re-use the sugar in baking.
-If fact, cooking the sugar this way lightly caramelizes it, giving it more flavor.
+You might think the sugar would melt, but it's not in the oven long enough to reach its melting point.
+You can actually re-use the sugar in baking.
+In fact, cooking the sugar this way lightly caramelizes it, giving it more flavor.

 You can also easily use uncooked rice or dry beans.
 I've extensively tested all three; they all work.
 I have found that sugar does give consistently better results, and helps keep the sides in place better.